HELP VICTIM SURVIVORS OF INSTITUTIONAL ABUSE GET JUSTICE

 WHAT ARE WE DOING?

-We stand with victim-survivors on the road to justice.
 In May we introduced the Wrongs Amendment (Vicarious Liability) Bill 2025 into the Victorian Parliament.

 This Bill would allow victim survivors to access justice as it ensures that the law applies equally and retrospectively – regardless of whether a perpetrator had the title of employee.